claus-e-andersen/clanElectrons/README.md

 # computed is described in a list that is typically
 # called:
 #     dat.
-# For water we could specify the following model parameters:
+# For water, we could specify the following model parameters:

 dat <- list(
   Z    = 10,           # Atomic number